TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='https://aiia.seu.edu.cn/'>Affiliations</a>.
-Key Laboratory of New Generation Artificial Intelligence Technology&Its Interdisciplinary Applications, Ministry of Education, China
+Key Laboratory of New Generation Artificial Intelligence Technology&Its Interdisciplinary Applications, Ministry of Education, China (Southeast University)

 profile:
   align: right